Rory-Sullivan/rs_ray_tracer/readme.md

 onto the third book some time soon.

 ## Extras
-The book is quite limited in scope to just the rendering logic involved in ray tracing, as such I made several "nice to have" additions to my implementation;
+The book is limited in scope and it only includes the rendering logic involved in ray tracing.
+As such, I made several "nice to have" additions to my
+implementation:

-- **Multi-threading:** Ray tracing is inherently suited to parallelisation as each pixel in a render can be computed in parallel, it is also completely CPU bound and very compute intensive.
+- **Multi-threading:** Ray tracing is inherently suited to parallelisation as each pixel in a render can be computed in parallel.
+It is also completely CPU bound and very compute intensive.
 I added multi-threading via the [Rayon](https://github.com/rayon-rs/rayon) crate.
-Rayon's [work stealing](https://github.com/rayon-rs/rayon/blob/main/FAQ.md#how-does-rayon-balance-work-between-threads) technique is particularly well suited to ray tracing as certain groups of pixels tend to involve a lot more computation than others (for example pixels that involve reflective objects are much more intensive than those just looking at the sky).
-This was surprisingly easy to implement, it seems Rust really is good at multi-threading.
-After implementing this the time it took to complete my most intensive render went from a little over 2 hours to about 30 mins on my 8 core CPU.
+Rayon's [work stealing](https://github.com/rayon-rs/rayon/blob/main/FAQ.md#how-does-rayon-balance-work-between-threads) technique is particularly well suited to ray tracing as certain groups of pixels tend to involve a lot more computation than others (for example, pixels that involve reflective objects are much more intensive than those just looking at the sky).
+This was surprisingly easy to implement; it seems Rust really is good at multi-threading.
+After implementing this, the time it took to complete my most intensive render went from a little over 2 hours to about 30 mins on my 8 core CPU.
 - **Triangles:** Most 3D models are made up of triangles so implementing the code necessary to compute ray intersections with triangles was an obvious choice.
 I used the [Möller–Trumbore intersection